sitrox/schemacop/README_V3.md

   If it is set to an enumerable (e.g. `Set` or `Array`), it functions as a white-list and only the given additional properties are allowed.

+* `parse_json`
+  Specifies whether JSON is accepted instead of a hash.
+If this is set to `true` and the given value is a string, Schemacop will attempt to parse the string as JSON.
+If the JSON yields a valid hash, it will cast the JSON to a hash and validate it using the given schema.

+  Defaults to `false`.

 #### Specifying properties